 Years of traveling around the world facilitating leadership development programs has given me the opportunity to experience how QLs in many countries view themselves and deal with challenging – and fun! — situations.
 The bottom line, proven over and over, is that people are basically the same all over the world.
 They have similar goals and frustrations about being their best, they make negative and positive assumptions about themselves and others every day, they strive to learn, grow and stay on top of all the changes occurring in their business, and they want to have a fulfilling life beyond their work.
 It is fascinating to hear someone in Florida talk about a challenge that brings to mind an example of a leadership challenge someone experienced in Jamaica, England or India.

 My strong listening and coaching skills have been developed over decades.
 Years ago they played a major role in my work with leaders at all levels in a 24/7 newspaper operation where I held numerous Human Resources leadership roles.
 I led project teams that improved company-wide communication, introduced culture-changing programs, enhanced employee development practices, and more.
 It was very rewarding to work with leaders dealing with all kinds of issues.
-Through countless coaching conversations I learned about many different leadership styles and what it took to be a successful Quiet Leader as well as to work effectively with and for QLs.
+Through countless coaching conversations I learned about different leadership styles and what it took to be a successful QL as well as to work effectively with and for QLs.